samachillesx/linux-server-administration/docs/security.md

 sudo systemctl reload nginx
 ```

-The server was checked to ensure that Nginx was listening only on the required web port.
+I checked the server to confirm that Nginx was listening only on the required web port.
+This helped ensure that no unnecessary ports were exposed to external connections.

 Listening services can be inspected using: